 - Measuring SEO

-Keyword research is one of the most important steps in eCommerce SEO on which the entire process of optimizing is dependent.
-It is a process of finding the best relevant keywords that your customer would be searching to get to your products.
+Keyword research is one of the most important steps in improving your eCommerce SEO.
+To be fair, the entire process of optimizing is dependent on your keyword research.
+It is a process of finding the best relevant keywords that your customers are using to search your products.

 The best keywords are the ones with high search volume and minimum competition.
-This means, you need to find the keywords that people are using extensively to find your products, but your competitors aren’t using them or aren’t aware of them.
+This means you need to keep your site updated with keywords and phrases people are using over overtime to find your product.

 Here also make sure that you are using the keywords that are relevant to your products.
 In the same example, if you aren’t offering scented candles, and you use the keyword, at last, you would lose trust.